-Gale began working for the family business from a young age, stacking shelves and washing out medicine bottles for his grandfather after school and at weekends.
-Historically, it was standard practice for pharmacists to make a lot of their own medicines and potions and Gale remembers his grandfather mixing up cough mixture (as late as 1985) and dye which fashion conscious female customers would paint down their legs to look like stocking seams.
+Stuart began working for the family business from a young age, stacking shelves and washing out medicine bottles for his grandfather after school and at weekends.
+Historically, it was standard practice for pharmacists to make a lot of their own medicines and potions and Stuart remembers his grandfather mixing up cough mixture (as late as 1985) and dye which fashion conscious female customers would paint down their legs to look like stocking seams.

-Having graduated with a degree in Pharmacy from Manchester University, Gale took a position at a Boots in London, where he worked for three years.
+Having graduated with a degree in Pharmacy from Manchester University, Stuart took a position at a Boots in London, where he worked for three years.
 He then took on a role as pharmacist within the family business, gradually becoming more involved.

-The emergence of online pharmacies has evoked a major change in the world of dispensing pharmaceuticals - prescriptions can now be sent electronically and text messages and apps are used to remind patients to take their medication - and Gale is committed to ensuring Oxford Online Pharmacy is at the forefront of developments in online dispensing.
+The emergence of online pharmacies has evoked a major change in the world of dispensing pharmaceuticals - prescriptions can now be sent electronically and text messages and apps are used to remind patients to take their medication - and Stuart is committed to ensuring Oxford Online Pharmacy is at the forefront of developments in online dispensing.

-Gale’s vision is to combine the original values instilled by his grandfather of quality, old-fashioned customer service, expert advice and determination to help, with the convenience and discretion of the internet, to ensure every patient gets the best possible user experience safe in the knowledge that they are dealing with a trusted source.
+Stuart’s vision is to combine the original values instilled by his grandfather of quality, old-fashioned customer service, expert advice and determination to help, with the convenience and discretion of the internet, to ensure every patient gets the best possible user experience safe in the knowledge that they are dealing with a trusted source.

 For further information or to interview Stuart please contact: Aby Hawker e: firstname.lastname@example.org

 Robert Bradshaw (GPhC: 2036118), graduated from the University of Manchester in 1988 and completed his pre-registration year in South Warwickshire NHS Trust, qualifying as a pharmacist in July 1989.
-After joining Lloyds Chemists as a Relief Manager he held a variety of community pharmacist roles over the next 16 years including Pharmacist Manager and District Manager before moving to Lloydspharmacy Superintendent’s Department as a Professional Standards & Clinical Governance Pharmacist in 2005.
+After joining Lloyds Chemists as a Relief Manager he held a variety of NHS community pharmacist roles over the next 16 years including Pharmacist Manager and District Manager before moving to Lloydspharmacy Superintendent’s Department as a Professional Standards & Clinical Governance Pharmacist in 2005.

 “I am passionate about community pharmacy and delivering the best possible service to our customers, whether online, in our pharmacy stores or Walk-In-Travel Clinics.
-I am also a great believer in the NHS and support over 200 pharmacy contractors through my other role as Chairman of Thames Valley LPC in Oxfordshire and Berkshire.
+I am also a great believer in the NHS and support over 200 pharmacy contractors through my role as Chairman of Thames Valley LPC in Oxfordshire and Berkshire.
 When not at work I enjoy music, crosswords and following the mixed fortunes of Aston Villa FC.”